 UN Secretary General seeks to promote global migration pact amid objections

-MARRAKESH, Morocco: United Nations (UN) secretary-general Antonio Guterres sought to promote a global pact on migrant flows at a UN conference in Morocco on Monday (Dec 10), saying developed countries needed more migration due to their declining birth rates and ageing populations.
+MARRAKESH, Morocco: U.N.
+Secretary General Antonio Guterres sought to promote a global pact on migrant flows at a U.N. conference in Morocco on Monday, saying developed countries needed more migration due to their declining birth rates and ageing populations.

-He was speaking at the start of the conference in Marrakesh where UN states are due on Monday to adopt the so-called Global Compact for Safe, Orderly and Regular Migration.
+He was speaking at the start of the conference in Marrakesh where U.N. states are due on Monday adopt the so-called Global Compact for Safe, Orderly and Regular Migration.

 "In the many places where fertility is declining and life expectancy is rising, economies will stagnate and people will suffer without migration," Guterres said in his opening address.